alecive/FlatWoken/README.md

 Official *FlatWoken* icon theme source repository (alpha/beta/testing) releases.

 The *FlatWoken* project is developed by **Alessandro Roncone**.
-It is is meant to be a complete set of icon themes for Linux **AND** Android, so please don't release your own remastered version of this icon theme for any of these platform.
-If you'd like to use and/or modify these icons for your own purposes, please notice that the iconset is free to use *as long as* its use it's not conveying any monetary income.
+It is is meant to be a complete set of icon themes for Linux **AND** Android.
+If you'd like to use and/or modify these icons for your own purposes, please consider the fact that the iconset is free to use *as long as* its use is not conveying any monetary income.
 If it does, we can arrange easily.
-Regardless of the use, I'd like to know if and how my icons are used, and I'd like to receive some sort of credit for it.
+Regardless of the use, I'd like to know if and how my icons are used, and I'd like to receive some sort of credit for it!
+Nothing crazy, though: just a quick note on the bottom or your website with my email/website is sufficient :)

 Contact informations:

 - Google+    https://plus.google.com/+AlessandroRoncone
 - e-mail     alecive87@gmail.com
 - deviantART http://alecive.deviantart.com/
+- AwOken/FlatWoken Google+ page https://plus.google.com/u/0/b/116957764483417291271/116957764483417291271/

-For any icon request and/or bug, *please use github*.
+For any icon request and/or bug, please use github.

 Design Guidelines
 --------------